How to Attract Monarch Butterflies to Your Garden: Grow Milkweed

 There are species of milkweed, such as the Showy Milkweed (A. speciosa) that can grow in the cooler, more northern states, as well as ones that like a warmer temperature like the very popular Tropical or Scarlet Milkweed (A.currassavica).
 If you don't have a garden a balcony, a roof terrace will work just as well because milkweed will grow well in large flowerpots or even in window boxes.

 Most of the species of milkweed are easy to grow and should produce seed pods too, as long as they don't get totally eaten by butterfly caterpillars.
-The Monarch larvae eat a lot of leaves so the more plants you grow the better chance you will have of being able to rear more caterpillars through to the chrysalis stage, from which in a matter of weeks the adult will emerge.
+The Monarch larvae eat a lot of leaves so the more plants you grow, the better chance you will have of being able to rear more caterpillars through to the chrysalis stage, from which in a matter of weeks the adult will emerge.

-The Monarch butterfly (Danaus plexippus) is surely one of the most beautiful and fascinating insects in the world with its large reddish-orange wings veined in strong black lines, its soaring graceful flight and its amazing migratory habits.
+The Monarch butterfly (Danaus plexippus) is surely one of the most beautiful and fascinating insects in the world with its large reddish-orange wings veined in strong black lines, its soaring graceful flight, and its amazing migratory habits.

 The Monarch is known to fly incredibly long distances and is one of the only butterfly species that can cross the Atlantic Ocean.
 This butterfly migrates southwards each year from Canada and the northernmost States and millions overwinter in California and Mexico before starting a return journey in the spring.

-Sadly over the last few years the numbers of this magnificent insect have been dropping rapidly due to the combination of climate changes, destruction of their habitat and food plants, as well as the widespread use of pesticides and herbicides.
-Illegal cutting down of the forests the butterflies overwinter in is another serious threat to their survival According to CNN there are at least one million less Monarch butterflies that have been overwintering than last year.
+Sadly over the last few years, the numbers of this magnificent insect have been dropping rapidly due to the combination of climate changes, destruction of their habitat and food plants, as well as the widespread use of pesticides and herbicides.
+Illegal cutting down of the forests the butterflies overwinter in is another serious threat to their survival According to CNN there are at least one million fewer Monarch butterflies that have been overwintering than last year.
 Recently many Monarch butterflies were caught in freak wintery conditions that caused them to fall from the trees they were roosting in.
 Climate Change is another serious threat to the ongoing survival of this amazing insect.

 Monarch Butterfly Caterpillar and Chrysalis